IJSComplexMatter/dtmm/doc/tutorial.rst

 If you have a custom spectral response function stored in a file, you can read that too with the above function.

+.. plot:: examples/viewer_monochrome.py

+    A hello world example, but this time, with a custom light source and a monochrome camera.

 .. _`CIE 1931`: https://en.wikipedia.org/wiki/CIE_1931_color_space
 .. _`sRGB`: https://en.wikipedia.org/wiki/SRGB